kartha01/IBMPartnerDemo/nzcloud.md

 ### Create a bastion node (Linux VM)
 1. I created a 2x4GB virtual server with CentOs and 100GB boot disk.
 This is used as an installation or Bastion Node.
 I selected a place in the same Data Center as the OpenShift nodes.

-### Add prereqs to the bastion node and test permissions on IBM CLoud Account
+### Add prereqs to the bastion node and test permissions on IBM Cloud Account
 1. I install IBM Cloud CLI to run a few sanity checks on my account prior to trying to install ***NZ CLoud***
  - Run `curl -sL https://ibm.biz/idt-installer | bash`
 1. Log in through the CLI, using your IBM Cloud ID.